USEPA/WNTR/documentation/morph.rst

    .. math:: (x, y) = \begin{bmatrix} cos(\theta) & -sin(\theta) \\sin(\theta) & cos(\theta) \end{bmatrix} \boldsymbol{\cdot} (x, y)

+4. :class:`~wntr.network.morph.convert_node_coordinates_UTM_to_latlong` and :class:`~wntr.network.morph.convert_node_coordinates_latlong_to_UTM`
+   which converts node coordinates from UTM to latitude/longitude or visa-versa.
+   **These functions require the Python package utm, which is an optional dependency of WNTR.**

+5. :class:`~wntr.network.morph.convert_node_coordinates_to_UTM` and :class:`~wntr.network.morph.convert_node_coordinates_to_latlong`
+   which converts node coordinates from arbitrary distance units directly into UTM or latitude/longitude.
+   **These functions require the Python package utm, which is an optional dependency of WNTR.**
+   The user supplies the names of two nodes in their network along with their UTM or latitude/longitude coordinates.
+Ideally, these nodes span a decent range of the network (for example, the nodes could be in the upper right and lower left).

-For example, the following example returns a copy of the water network model with node coordinates scaled by 100 m.
+The following example returns a copy of the water network model with node coordinates scaled by 100 m.

 .. doctest::